Set up tenants in Cloud Commander

 Successful tenant setup

-If the tenant is Enabled with limitations, the tenant is set up in Cloud Commander, but you'll need to request additional permissions approval from your customer before you can use all the Cloud Commander features.
+If the tenant is Enabled with limitations, it means setup is complete, but additional permissions are needed before you can use all the Cloud Commander features.
 For instructions, see Request additional permissions for tenants.

 Set up non-CSP tenants